-Moses \m(o)-ses\ as a boy's name is pronounced MOH-ziz.
-It is of Hebrew origin, and the meaning of Moses is "saviour".
+Moses [moses]▼ as a boys' name is pronounced MOH-ziz.
+It is of Hebrew origin, and the meaning of Moses is "savior".
 Also possibly (Hebrew) "drawn out of the water".
 Biblical: name of the Hebrew infant pulled out of the River Nile and adopted by the Egyptian Pharoah's daughter.
 Moses later became the great leader of the exiled Israelites.
 Moses ben Maimon (12th century), also known as Maimonides, was a Jewish scholar born in Moorish Spain.
 He was the court physician of Saladin, the Sultan of Egypt, and was famous for his writings (in both Hebrew and Arabic) on logic, mathematics, medicine, law and Jewish theology.
 The name Moses was adopted by the Puritans in the 17th century, and is popular in Jewish families.
-Moss is an English medieval form of Moses.
-Moises (moh-EE-says) is a Spanish form; Moshe is Hebrew.
-Mosiah probably is a blend of Moses and Josiah.
 Israeli defense minister Moshe Dayan.

 Moses Major (M.M.), ..

 How popular is Moses?

 Moses is a very popular first name for males (#472 out of 1220, Top 39%) and also a very popular surname for all people (#858 out of 150436, Top 1%).
 (2000 U.S. CENSUS)

 Moses reached its top rank of #159 in the U.S. in the 1880s, and is presently at #471.
 (TOP 2000 NAMES, 2015)